another-software-studio/ara/README.md

+# Work in progress!
-# Ara
+# 🦜 Ara 🪶
 Framework for friendly, simple and efficient building of reliable microservices.